Get a free, no obligation personal loan quote with rates as low as 9.99%

 What About An Income Property?

 While this is not allowed in all cities, purchasing a house with the option to rent out part of it to create an income can help certain borrowers afford more expensive homes.
-Some lenders will approved mortgage applications based on the borrower’s ability to earn an income with the property.
+Some lenders will approve mortgage applications based on the borrower’s ability to earn an income with the property.

 Joint Mortgage FAQs